jalex3421/Python-Basicos/README.md

-# hello-world
+#Python-Basics
-just another internet stuff
+just another internet stuff about the snake